Linuxfabrik/monitoring-plugins/check-plugins/docker-service/README.md

 ## Overview

 Checks the health of Docker Swarm services: how many of the expected tasks (containers) of a service are actually running, and optionally whether those tasks are spread evenly across the swarm nodes.
 The number of running tasks is compared against an expected count as a percentage, so a service that lost some but not all of its tasks can warn before it goes fully down.
+The expected count defaults to the service's own desired replica count, but can be pinned per service with `--service`, so scaling a service down by mistake is still caught against the count the service is supposed to run.
+With `--check-distribution` the check also warns when more tasks of a service sit on a single node than an even spread would place there, which surfaces a node that silently stopped taking work.
+Alerts when a service runs fewer of its expected tasks than the thresholds allow, and when a service named with `--service` does not exist in this swarm.
 Must be run on a swarm manager node, since only managers can list services.
 Podman does not support swarm mode, so there is no Podman counterpart to this check.
+Supports extended reporting via `--lengthy`.
 Requires root or sudo.

 **Important Notes:**